Nominations open until Feb. 14, 2020

 Award Eligibility Criteria

-All LPN Nominees must meet the following basic criteria:
+All LPN Nominees must meet the following basic criteria for the Excellence in Leadership, Nursing Education/Preceptor, and Practice Awards:

-- Must have an Active Practice Permit and be in good standing with the College of Licensed Practical Nurses of Alberta.
+- Be in good standing with the College of Licensed Practical Nurses of Alberta

-- Have actively practiced for at least five (5) years, be currently employed as an LPN and reside in Alberta
+- Have actively practiced for at least five (5) years

 Pat Fredrickson Excellence in Leadership Award (LPN) – An LPN who consistently demonstrates excellence in leadership through the following attributes: